-Court surfaces which have an ITF Court Pace Rating of 30 to 34 shall be classified as being Category 2 (medium-slow pace), while court

-1 The largest permissible change in the specified properties resulting from the durability test described in the current edition of ITF Approved Tennis Balls & Classified Court Surfaces.
-The durability test uses laboratory equipment to simulate the effects of nine games of play surfaces with an ITF Court Pace Rating of 35 to 39 shall be classified as being Category 3 (medium pace).
+Court surfaces which have an ITF Court Pace Rating of 30 to 34 shall be classified as being Category 2 (medium-slow pace), while court surfaces with an ITF Court Pace Rating of 35 to 39 shall be classified as being Category 3 (medium pace).
 Examples of court surface types which conform to this classification will include most acrylic coated surfaces plus some carpet surfaces.